 The Alpha Gamma Tau (AGT) chapter was established at the University of Georgia in 1997.
-The faculty Moderator is Professor Wyane Coppins and can be reached at email@example.com.
+The faculty Moderator is Dr. Jodie Lyon (email@example.com).
 Though the UGA Department of Religion has supported the chapter since its inception, the AGT chapter of Theta Alpha Kappa is a campus-wide organization open to all qualified UGA undergrads, regardless of major, as well as to all qualified UGA graduate students.

 1. To be eligible for membership in TAK at UGA, an Undergraduate

 a. must have completed at least three semesters of coursework;

 b. must have completed a minimum of 12 semester-hours in RELI courses;